 Some late visitor entreating entrance at my chamber door;—

 You would be right when reading this text to put forward a couple of different possible moods.
 It could be mysterious, melancholy or frightening.
 The tone on the other hand is sinister, dark, and again, melancholic.
 In these lines, Poe uses words such as “uncertain,” “terrors,” “ghost” and “sorrow”.
 They describe the setting and the way the speaker felt within it as he heard the rustling and the rapping on his door.
 As the dark imagery builds, the reader is sucked into the writer’s world, and end up feeling (hopefully) what the poet intended them to.

 Why does the Mood Matter?

 Mood is at the root of all poetry.
 You might ask instead, why do people love poetry?
-It taps into reader’s everyday lives, the divine, the sublime and everything in-between and tries to put them into words.
-Without moods in poetry the words on the page would be bland, meaningless and perhaps even purposeless.
-If you have ever read a poem and felt something, or thought the writer was feeling something while writing, the mood (and also tone) is doing it’s job.
+It taps into the reader’s everyday lives, the divine, the sublime, and everything in-between and tries to put them into words.
+Without moods in poetry, the words on the page would be bland, meaningless, and perhaps even purposeless.
+If you have ever read a poem and felt something or thought the writer was feeling something while writing, the mood (and also tone) is doing its job.